-Five schools offering 31 academic majors.
-Bachelor of Arts, Bachelor of Science, Bachelor of Fine Arts, Bachelor of Science in Nursing, Bachelor of Social Work, the Bachelor of Liberal Studies, and Master of Education degrees are awarded through the schools of Arts and Sciences, Business, Education, Nursing, and Social Work.
+Seven schools and two departments offering 31 academic majors.
+Bachelor of Arts, Bachelor of Science, Bachelor of Fine Arts, Bachelor of Science in Nursing, Bachelor of Social Work, Bachelor of Liberal Studies, Master of Education, Master of School Administration, and Master of Science in Nursing degrees are awarded through the schools of Allied Health and Sport Studies, Business, Education, Humanities, Nursing, Sciences, Social Work, and the Departments of Art, and Communication and Performing Arts.